KJJA SUbmissions

 Submissions should be well considered design with a coherent and well explained ecological approach to key issues as well as the established architectural principles of firmness, commodity and delight.

-For further information on participating and submitting a project for the KJA awards, click on the link to review the KJA Project Brief and Guidance.
+For further information on participating and submitting a project for the KJJA awards, click on the link to review the KJJA Project Brief and Guidance.

-Below are promotional articles that have been written about the KJA awards.
+Below are promotional articles that have been written about the KJJA awards.

 KJA Article from RIAS Autumn 2024 Quarterly Magazine